mobile-bungalow/iced_dynamic_view_mod/README.md

 ## Does it really improve iteration time?
 No, not in most cases, but it really could given a few minor changes.
-1. with the addition of a dynamic backend to iced we could pass a `box<dyn Renderer>` to the dylib and not have to relink wgpu, gfx, lyon, etc. every time we rebuild the dylib.
+1. ~~with the addition of a dynamic backend to iced we could pass a `box<dyn Renderer>` to the dylib and not have to relink wgpu, gfx, lyon, etc. every time we rebuild the dylib.
+The renderer trait must be implemented by a sized type. this idea for speeding up dynamically linked builds is out the window.
 2. Iced is lazy in it's calls to view, so refreshing requires the view to be updated, writing a subscriber that watches file events and calls `dymod::reload` would also be ideal.
 3. this is actually a lot of hassle.